 Steward's House has oil central heating in addition to the open fire in the drawing room.
 Logs are provided.

+Steward House is the west wing of a country house.
 The owners are on hand to help guests get the best from their stay but equally the accommodation is arranged with guests’ privacy in mind.
 Steward’s House accommodation faces away from the main house and overlooks the river and the private courtyard which is for guest’s sole use.

 Fishing on site